ccano2011/wedding-app/README.md

        - Removed all unused code and cleaned up the formatting
        - Refactored 'nav.jsx'
        - Added a 'Special Thanks' to the README to thank those who took their time to help debug and teach me a thing or two along the way
+       - Deleted the controller for RSVP & the RSVP component itself

 ## Special Thanks: